 There are also natural therapies that we can ingest to manage estrogen levels and testosterone thereby increasing your chances of keeping your hormones level.
 But, whenever you cease taking them, your natural declining hormonal levels will eventually take over and you will experience the loss and diffusion once again.
 The key is to maintain use of all these products-all at the same time or, ‘walk, talk and chew gum all at the same time while managing your hair’s issues.’
 Be diligent and do it ALL THE TIME.

 Although it is easier said than done, we can also eat better.
 Giving your body better higher quality, fiber rich, nutrient dense foods provides optimal health .
-Fresh juices, fruits , vegetables flaxseed, sprouted grain, chia seeds, Cutting down on sugar whole are always better than the American diet alternatives .
+Fresh juices, fruits , vegetables flaxseed, sprouted grain, chia seeds, Cutting down on sugar is always better than the American diet alternatives .
 This provides a better playing field for everything else in your body to work properly.

 When our body says we need to rest, this is also good for your hair.
-We can stress less .
+We can stress less….
 Stress constricts blood vessels reducing the amount of blood flow and oxygen to the hair and the scalp.
 Stress hormones such as cortisol are released when we stress causing it’s own set of issues.
-Stress also induces immune system reactions causing the body to attach itself such as alopecia and its demons……areata and anagen effluvium (early, premature fallout).
+Stress also induces immune system reactions causing the body to attack itself such as alopecia and its demons……areata and anagen effluvium (early, premature fallout).
 Lupus breakouts and psoriasis during high stress levels become aggravated often resulting in numerous scalp problems and sensitivities.